 Decide what area in your home you want to be homeschooling headquarters.
 The kitchen table?
 The living room?
 Maybe a combination of the two?
 The homeschool room in your walk-out basement (that’s my dream)?

-We homeschool in our living room and dining area.
-Our apartment is set-up in a “L” shape and the living and dining room flow quite nicely together, making it the most ideal and obvious spot for us.
-We use our dining table for school even though it’s not quite Montessori because of its height, but we’re small on space so we use what works.
+We homeschool in our family room, which is now dubbed as the school room.
+It’s the center room in our house, connecting the kitchen and living room on one side and the hallway to the bedrooms on the other.
+We use our old dining table for school even though it’s not quite Montessori because of its height, but we’re small on space so we use what works.